SFDC-Hermes/Lightning-Hermes/_posts/2026-07-05-data-modeling-staging-layer-pattern.md

 * **Graceful Fault Tolerance:** If a type conversion failure occurs on row #42, the processor logs a granular error matrix directly onto that specific IF Object record for admin review, while allowing rows #1 through #41 to successfully commit to the target objects.
 No data is silently dropped.

 ---

+## 3. Conclusion
+By separating data ingestion from data commitment via the Staging (IF) Object Pattern, you build a resilient ecosystem that survives upstream integration noise.
+Enforcing an All-String staging schema for flexible interfaces gives you ultimate control over your data governance lifecycle within Salesforce.